 This goes for when you purchase airtime or pay for goods and services via these platforms.

-Most of the loan apps actually scan your SMS messages for proof that you indeed transact via this channel and hence sees your ability in repaying the loan.
+Most of the loan apps scan your SMS messages for proof that you indeed transact via this channel and hence sees your ability in repaying the loan.

 Activate your social media status